 - Basic question: do related words affect a word's pronunciation at the sub-phonological level (e.g., duration?) - Bermúdez-Otero 2010: no!
 Refutes previous purported cases - Seyfarth et al. 2017: yes!
-When we say frees, free is also activated, including its final pi-gesture, which makes frees longer than freeze - - - Nutshell version of each of the papers we didn't get to - Steriade 2000: French pas d'rôle 'no role', lit. 'not of role' is different from both pas drôle 'not funny' and jade rose 'pink jade' - articulatory data from Fougeron & Steriade 1997 - syllable structure won't help us here: how can we get a three-way distinction? - analysis: constraint requiring same duration in corresponding output consonants - the [d] in pas d'rôle wants to have the same duration as the [d] in de rôle - Barnes & Kavitskaya 2002: French "schwa" (really something like [\overline]) leaves behind rounding even when it deletes - ...plus p'tit que Lannes [kəla] lots of lip rounding in video - ...plus p'tit qu'la femelle [k^wla] medium lip rounding - ...tout p'tit clavecin [kla] least lip rounding - interpretation: we don't need phonetic paradigm uniformity, because this isn't really deletion! - it's just gestural overlap: instead of occurring during a break between [k] and [l], the schwa is fully overlapped with them - Riehl 2003: no paradigm uniformity in American English tapping - This would be phonetic in the sense that there is no /r/ phoneme in English - Tapping is variable in context [-stress] [-stress] - Steriade 2000: whether you tap in nègativístic should depend on whether you tapped in négative - Riehl had 6 speakers produce target words multiple times - It looks like there's a correlation between number of taps in the base word and number in the suffixed word for each speaker - But Riehl argues that it's not strong enough - I think a regression model would help here: we can see if, beyond each speaker's tendency to tap, there is still a correlation for that speaker's tapping behavior in each word pair
+When we say frees, free is also activated, including its final lengthening (pi-gesture), which makes frees longer than freeze - Maybe I should draw this... - Nutshell versions of some of the other papers cited above: - Steriade 2000: French pas d'rôle 'no role', lit. 'not of role' is different from both pas drôle 'not funny' and jade rose 'pink jade' - articulatory data from Fougeron & Steriade 1997 - syllable structure won't help us here: how can we get a three-way distinction? - analysis: constraint requiring same duration in corresponding output consonants - the [d] in pas d'rôle wants to have the same duration as the [d] in de rôle - Barnes & Kavitskaya 2002: French "schwa" (really something like [@]) leaves behind rounding even when it deletes - ...plus p'tit que Lannes [kəla] lots of lip rounding in video - ...plus p'tit qu'la femelle [k^wla] medium amount of lip rounding - ...tout p'tit clavecin [kla] least amount of lip rounding - interpretation: we don't need phonetic paradigm uniformity, because this isn't really deletion! - it's just gestural overlap: instead of occurring during a break between [k] and [l], the schwa is fully overlapped with them - ?
+If time, let's draw a gestural score

+- Riehl 2003: no paradigm uniformity in American English tapping - This would be phonetic paradigm uniformity (if it existed) in the sense that there is no /s/ phoneme in English - Tapping is variable in context [-stress] [-stress] - Steriade 2000: whether you tap in nègativistic should depend on whether you tapped in négative - Riehl had 6 speakers produce target words multiple times - It looks like there's a correlation between number of taps in the base word and number in the suffixed word for each speaker - But Riehl argues that it's not strong enough - I think a regression model would help here: beyond each speaker's tendency to tap, is there still a correlation for that speaker's tapping behavior in each word pair?

-- Braver & Kawahara 2015: incomplete lengthening in Japanese - /ki+particle/ 'tree' 60 msec (doesn't need to be lengthened) - /ki/ 'tree' 125 msec (supposed to be lengthened) - /kii/ 'key' 157 msec (underlyingly long) - analysis: /ki/ wants to be faithful to the duration seen in /ki+particle/ - i.e., back to Steriade, but with a quantitative implementation: we can't dismiss the duration difference as resulting from gestural overlap, because nothing is deleted here
+- Braver & Kawahara 2015: incomplete lengthening in Japanese - /ki+particle/ 'tree' 60 msec (doesn't need to be lengthened) - /ki/ 'tree' 125 msec (supposed to be lengthened to meet bimoraic minimum) - /kii/ 'key' 157 msec (underlyingly long) - analysis: /ki/ wants to be faithful to the duration seen in /ki+particle/ - i.e., back to Steriade, but with a quantitative implementation: we can't dismiss the duration difference as resulting from gestural overlap, because nothing is deleted here

-4 Theories that try to integrate-or separate!-grammar and speech planning Since we haven't gotten to this yet, again I won't say much
+7 Theories that try to integrate-or separate!-grammar and speech planning